Zainu-123/Zainu-123/README.md

-- 👋 Hi, I’m @Zainu-123
+- 👋 Hi, I’m Zainu Shiraz, a graduate in Electronics Engineering
-- 👀 I’m interested in Data Science and analytics
+- 👀 I’m interested in music and gardening
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently working as a Data Engineering Consultant at Xander Talent
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on Python Projects
 - 📫 You can reach me on zainush12@gmail.com

 <!---